lumeland/lume.land/cms/configuration/storage.md

 LumeCMS support the following storages:

-## Lume sites

-For sites built with Lume, **you don't have to customize the storage,** because Lume automatically register the `src` filesystem storage pointing to the `src` folder of your site.

 ## File system

 To define a filesystem storage in your config file, import the class and register it with a name.
-For example, let's register a file system storage under the name "my_files":
+For example, let's register a file system storage under the name "my_files", pointing to the `./files` folder:

 ```ts
 import lumeCMS from "lume_cms/mod.ts";